replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 ## Next Step

 After you configure an external storage destination, you must create or schedule snapshots.
-For more information, see [Creating Snapshots](snapshots-creating) and [Scheduling Snapshots](snapshots-scheduling).
+For more information, see [Creating Snapshot Backups](snapshots-creating) and [Scheduling Automatic Snapshots](snapshots-scheduling).

 ## Additional Resources